-Class trips are always fun, especially if you are travelling to another state or city for over-night stay.
+Class trips are always fun, especially if you are traveling to another state or city for over-night stay.
 Boston is one of the most renowned and preferred city for educational class trips in middle school students.
 Although, you can plan an over-night trip to Boston, but it may not give you enough exposure and learning experience since the city of Boston has a lot to offer, for which you need at least 3 to 4 day trip.
 It is always good to have the help of a tour company to make your learning experience even more remarkable.

 What to do in Boston trip?